OpenFn/kit/.changeset/swift-dingos-know.md

 '@openfn/deploy': minor
 ---

-Support file paths for job body
+Deploy: allow job body to be loaded from a file path in workflow.yaml